After Drug Rehab What are your options

-Even after rehabilitation and treatment if you feel that you are not yet ready to leave the safe haven of the drug rehab facility, Houghton House offers an extended stay programme, further addiction treatments and recovery process in the form of its secondary care facility, The General Addiction Programme – The GAP further encourages the addict and alcoholic to build and maintain a healthy lifestyle that is conducive to a lasting recovery after drug related or alcoholism rehab.
+Even after rehabilitation and treatment if you feel that you are not yet ready to leave the safe haven of the drug rehab facility, Houghton House offers an extended-stay programme, further addiction treatments, and a recovery process in the form of its secondary care facility, The General Addiction Programme – The GAP further encourages the addict and alcoholic to build and maintain a healthy lifestyle that is conducive to a lasting recovery after drug-related or alcoholism rehab.
 It is an inpatient facility based in the same area as Houghton House, where friends and family are welcome, in the peaceful suburb of Ferndale in Johannesburg.

 - Tertiary Care

 Houghton House offers tertiary care in the form of Halfway Houses to continue long-term support as you re-integrate into normal life.
 A Halfway House is a house where recovering addicts and alcoholics live together in order to be with like-minded people who have broken the ties of addiction and alcoholism.
-Residents are held liable to actively participate in a culture of recovery by taking part in therapeutic activities, attending 12 step programme and drug relapse prevention meetings.
+Residents are held liable to actively participate in a culture of recovery by taking part in therapeutic activities and attending a 12-step programme and drug relapse prevention meetings.

 - Continuing Care Programme

-Houghton House’s Continuing Care Programme is suitable for those that have been through a primary, secondary or outpatient alcohol or drug addiction treatment programmes.
+Houghton House’s Continuing Care Programme is suitable for those that have been through primary, secondary, or outpatient alcohol or drug addiction treatment programmes.
 Clients are encouraged to retain a connection with the treatment facility for at least their first year of recovery.
-Addicts and alcoholics attend regular aftercare and relapse prevention meetings, even the family program which take place on weekday evenings as part of the addiction treatment program.
+Addicts and alcoholics attend regular aftercare and relapse prevention meetings, even the family program which takes place on weekday evenings as part of the addiction treatment program.

 - 90/90 – Narcotics Anonymous and Alcoholics Anonymous